Kurseong Tourist Places & Local Tours

 This is one of the most famous tea estates in Darjeeling district.
 It's located 3kms from Kurseong town and on Makaibari road.
 This is one of the oldest tea estates in the district producing some of the finest tea varieties and also one of the first to set up a tea processing factory.
-Owner Rajah Banerji is also the first in the area to introduce organic farming.
+The former owner Rajah Banerji was also the first in the area to introduce organic farming.

-Castleton Tea Estate
+Castleton Tea Factory & Estate

-This tea estate is owned by the Goodricke Group and is one of the most well known ones that produce fine black, green and white Darjeeling tea from authentic Chinese bushes.
+This tea estate is owned by the Goodricke Group and is one of the most well known ones that produces fine black, green and white Darjeeling tea from authentic Chinese bushes.
 The estate was set up by Dr. Charles Graham in 1885.
 It spans over an area of about 170 hectares.
 The factory gate is near Kurseong town and on Pankhabari Road.
 You can visit the factory and observe tea processing.